Clinical Microbiology Short Essay Question And Answers

 • Reaches liver

-• Forms amoebic hepatitis and amoebic liver abscess
+• Causes amoebic hepatitis and amoebic liver abscess

-• Effect of the parasite on the host decreases
+• The effect of the parasite on the host decreases

 Protozoans Life cycle of Entamoeba histolytica